rkarn/Locking-DT-RF/README.md

 In folder `Wrong-key-outcome` the accuracy of the decision tree model for several randomly generated wrong keys are analyzed and compared to the acuracy of the model ocked with correct key.

+Some of the experiments are also captured in the `Archive` repository `https://github.com/rkarn/Locking-DecisionTree-Archive`.

 Decision Tree Architecture:
 ![alt text](https://github.com/rkarn/Locking-DT-RF/blob/main/decision_tree_diagram.png)